Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Introduction

+We consider two holding types which mimic the situation $A$ and $B$ described above.
+Depending on the holding type A or B, the possible financial support of the holding for one subsidiary has different implications for the holding's other subsidiary.
+For type $A$ it weakens the other subsidiary, while for type $B$ it does not.
+We then consider a contagion process that is triggered by a financial shock and propagates throughout the network according to rules determined by the holding type.

-We investigate the above described contagion mechanism in a banking network where the number of banks is large and, under both holding types $A$ and $B$, we find the final number of defaulted type $1$ and type $2$ subsidiaries at the end of the cascade.
+We investigate this contagion mechanism in a banking network where the number of banks is large.
+Under both holding types $A$ and $B$, we find the final number of defaulted subsidiaries at the end of the cascade.
 We further investigate resilience of this multilayered network to small shocks.
-We find that depending on the capitalization of the network the holding structure can be beneficial as compared to smaller separated entities.
+We find that for well capitalized systems the holding structure can be beneficial as compared to smaller separated entities.
 This is because the holding is able to support a distressed subsidiary with capital from a subsidiary that is better off, therefore reducing the probability of default of the distressed subsidiary.
-However, if this support goes too far, it can actually amplify the spread of contagion because healthy parts of the network get weakened and trigger new rounds of feedback effects.
-In a numerical case study we determine the optimal support level $x$ from a regulator perspective.
+However, if this support goes too far, it can actually amplify the spread of contagion, because healthy parts of the network get weakened and trigger new rounds of feedback effects.
+In a numerical case study we determine the optimal support level from a regulator perspective.
+We do not consider additional avenues through which the systemic risk can be mitigated in a financial network, such as intervention by a central bank, raising capital on the market or a takeover by another bank.
+Instead, we leave that for future research.

+We pursue our analysis in a random network setup that raises also some interesting new theoretical challenges.
+From a technical perspective our model setup provides a first instance of a multilayered random network in which contagion spreads through different channels and where interactions between layers is through the nodes.
+This complicates the analysis compared to a one layer network, because the state of each node now depends on its local connectivity in each layer.